tarbell-project/tarbell/docs/remote_configuration.rst

     Improving remote use is significant goal for `Tarbell 1.2 <https://github.com/newsapps/flask-tarbell/milestones/1.2>`_.

-To use run Tarbell on a remote server, you'll want to generate a credentials file locally and transfer your Tarbell configuration directory to the server.
+To run Tarbell on a remote server, you'll want to generate a credentials file locally and transfer your Tarbell configuration directory to the server.

 Assuming you have Tarbell properly configured, create a credentials file::